chriskonnertz/string-calc/README.md

 ```
 1 // A term can consist of just a number
 (1+((2))) //  Usage of obsolete brackets is allowed
-00001 // Prefix a number with obsolete zero digits is okay
+00001 // Prefix a number with obsolete zero digits is possible
 .1 // Ommiting a zero digit before a period charcter is okay
 ```